mcpgovernance/mcp-profile-docs/source/preface.rst

 .. index:: Governance Committee for the MCP

-Development of the MCP is done through the `MCP Governance Committee <http://www.aodn.go.au/mcp-governance>`_.
-The terms of reference, current membership and minutes of previous meetings can all be found on the `MCP Governance Committee wiki site <http://www.aodn.org.au/mcp-governance/wiki/Documentation>`_.
+Development of the MCP is done through the `MCP Governance Committee <http://www.aodn.org.au/mcp-governance>`_.
+The terms of reference, current membership and minutes of previous meetings can all be found on the `MCP Governance Committee wiki site (registration required) <http://www.aodn.org.au/redmine/projects/mcp-governance/wiki/Documentation>`_.

 How to read this document